Sayer Clinics > News

 Sit up and listen.

-Good sitting and standing posture is not just important to help prevent neck and back pain.
-It also helps you breathe, digest properly and maintain spinal flexibility.
+Good sitting and standing posture is not only important in helping prevent neck and back pain, it also helps you breathe, digest properly and maintain spinal flexibility.

 Posture guru Dr Michael Durtnall, chairman of London back pain specialists Sayer Clinics, talks about desk jobs causing us so much pain.
-We sit slumped back, feet in front, chest down, spine hunched, and chin forward to work at a screen that’s too low and too far away, angulating the lower neck compressing discs and leading to pain and long-term spinal joint degeneration.
+We sit slumped back, feet in front, chest down, spine hunched, and chin forward to work at a screen that’s too low and too far away.

 Front sleeping is not recommended ... it twists and strains your neck.